Dissipation-Shaped Quantum Geometry in Nonlinear Transport

 The reliance on phenomenological treatments in the literature obscures this fundamental dependence.
-Methods such as relaxation time approximations (RTAs) and imaginary frequency regularizations (IFRs) do not derive the analytical structure of the NESS from microscopic principles; instead, they impose it via \textit{ad hoc} assumptions.
+Methods such as relaxation time approximations (RTAs) and imaginary frequency regularizations (IFRs) do not derive the analytical structure of the non-equilibrium density matrix from microscopic principles; instead, they impose it via \textit{ad hoc} assumptions (e.g., regarding how occupations relax).
 The resulting $\Gamma^0$ conductivity therefore depends on these choices.
 For instance, RTA implementations differ on the postulated physical target state for relaxation: some assume relaxation towards the equilibrium distribution of the unperturbed Hamiltonian, $f_0(\epsilon)$~\cite{kaplan2024unification}, while others assume relaxation towards a quasi-equilibrium state defined by the field-modified energy (e.g., incorporating the Stark shift), $f_0(\tilde{\epsilon})$~\cite{gao2014field, qiang2025clarification}.

 Further ambiguity arises in the regularization procedure required for the DC limit, e.g., there is no consensus on whether the regularization factor should remain constant, $i\Gamma$~\cite{watanabe2020nonlinear,watanabe2021chiral}, or depend on the order of the perturbation, $iN\Gamma$~\cite{das2023intrinsic,kaplan2024unification,wang2024intrinsic,zhu2025magnetic}, sometimes rationalized as a mathematical device for adiabatic switching.
 These technical differences change how divergences are regularized when taking the $\omega \to 0$ followed by $\Gamma$ expansions.
 This proliferation of approaches, based on distinct phenomenological assumptions, leads to the conflicting expressions summarized in Table~\ref{tab:comparison} (varying $c_1/c_2$), underscoring the inadequacy of theories that do not specify the physical dissipation mechanism.